 You can’t get creative and have a winning strategy until you first know the rules.
 You have to learn the basics, and then you can explore alternative strategies for winning.

 This means you need to get savvy to the structure of modern marketing.
 Every modern business owner must do this.
-You need to understand the Marketing Machine 2.0 model.
+You need to understand what an Easy Growth accounting firm does differently.

 You’re at a distinct disadvantage if you don’t, if you’re competing against others who do.
 Until you understand its structure, marketing will continue to be something that has no apparent rhyme or reason, no logical sequence of causes and effects.